DarshanK777/Reva__/src/structure.md

     - fix main feed frontend as per data from api (done)
     - pagination  (done)

 #10th may:
+    - alg for search feed api(done)
+    - edited header.js resposive

+#11th may:
     - develop page for post details
-    - alg for search feed api
     - infinite scroll state update error (STATE UPDATION ERROR , DO AT NIGHT)
+    - see to header doesnt show during login page

-#11th may:
+#12th may:
     - login page error notice
     - connect detail page with api (reducers and all)
     - change header icon placement

-#12th may:
+#13th may:
     - search feed to frontend
     - canvas size bug

-#13th may:
+#14th may:
     - image lazy loading
     - make seperate reducers
     - optimize the algorithms more

-#16th may:
+#15th may:
     - animations and transitions
     - loader and ui salts